IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

    ```

 {% hint style="success" %}
-🎉 **That was pretty easy, huh?
-We can now pass parameters and access these values in our serverless functions.
+🎉 **That was pretty easy, huh?** We can now pass parameters and access these values in our serverless functions.
 What about parameters that we need but don't want to manually pass in every time?
-Guess what, we have a trick for that…** 🎉
+Guess what, we have a trick for that...
 {% endhint %}

 ## Setting default parameters